-Consistent working practices supported by agreed policies, tools and templates have shown to be factors in the success of SRM programs.
-Where there is a robust contract, risk and performance measures are in place, suppliers are clear on what is expected of them.
+Consistent working practices supported by agreed policies, tools, and templates must be factors in the success of SRM programs.
+Where there are robust contract, risk, and performance measures in place, suppliers are clear on what is expected of them.

-- Identify and categorise potential risk areas and mitigate where possible
+✔️ Identify and categorize potential risk areas and mitigate where possible.